guardian360/InfoSec-Agent/README.md

 Feel free to report any bugs or issues you encounter.
 Your feedback is valuable and helps improve the InfoSec-Agent project.

 # Program instructions
+## Building the program
+The tray application and the reporting-page have to be built seperately.

+Depending on the supplied build tags, the program can be built for development or production mode.
+Suppling the `prod` build tag buils for production, otherwise it will build for development.
+Building for production is only relevant when generating the installer for the program, explained further down this document.

+In the scripts folder there are scripts located to easly build both applications for the desired mode.

+To build the tray application for development, the default `go build` command can be used.
+To build the reporting-page application for development, change the directory to the reporting-page and use `wails build`.
+During development of the reporting-page, `wails dev` will build the application and run it, and then will watch for any modifications to the source code and rebuild/re-run on change.

 ## Running/Using the program
-From the terminal, within the InfoSec-Agent folder, run the command `go run .` This will start the program and a new icon should appear in your system tray.
+From the terminal, within the InfoSec-Agent folder, run the command `go run .` This will build and start the program and a new icon should appear in your system tray.

 Clicking on the icon will show a menu containing actions that the program can execute.
 Any confirmations/messages/errors that the application sends will be sent to the log file located in the %AppData%/InfoSec-Agent directory.